smart7324/homebridge-tado-platform-next/README.md

 **Full HomeKit Support**

 Everything Tado offers can be displayed through the plugin in Apple HomeKit.
-The thermostat buttons themselves have custom characteristics and can even display the air quality for a room.
-Full hot water support, weather temperature, solar intensity, weather air quality, tado quick actions, child lock, presence lock and much more awaits you with this plugin!
+The thermostat buttons themselves have custom characteristics.
+Full hot water support, weather temperature, solar intensity, weather, tado quick actions, child lock, presence lock and much more awaits you with this plugin!

 **History**